conjurer-rich/conjurer-web/_pages/share-it.md

 description: "Learn how to share observations of blockers using tools like team interaction modeling and value stream mapping, fostering a shared understanding of challenges."
 ---

-The **Share It** phase of the **Sense It, Share It, Solve It** framework focuses on fostering open communication about the blockers you’ve identified.
+The **🗣 Share It** phase of the **Sense It, Share It, Solve It** framework focuses on fostering open communication about the blockers you’ve identified.
 Effective sharing transforms individual observations into shared understanding, setting the stage for collaborative problem-solving.

 ---